aws-samples/aws-migops-guidance/User Guide/migration-journeys.md

 ## Creating a journey<a name="journey-creation"></a>

-AWS MigOps provides templates that you can use to create your migration journey\.
+Migration Hub provides templates that you can use to create your migration journey\.
 These templates represent common migration scenarios and follow best practices\.
 When you can create a journey from a template, you get a journey with predefined phases, modules, tasks, and subtasks\.

 If you have a migration scenario that doesn't match any of the templates, you can create a custom journey\.
 In this case, you get an empty journey to which you add the phases, modules, tasks, and subtasks that you need for your migration\.